Download PDF Version in Your Language:

 Restrictions on Use and Disclosure of Your Personal Health Information.
 You have the right to request restrictions on certain of our uses and disclosures of your personal health information for treatment, payment, or health care operations.
 A restriction request form can be obtained from the any Penn Dental Medicine practice location.
 We are not required to agree to your restriction request, unless otherwise described in this notice, but will attempt to accommodate reasonable requests when appropriate and we retain the right to terminate an agreed-to restriction if we believe such termination is appropriate.
 In the event we have terminated an agreed upon restriction, we will notify you of such termination.

 Restrictions on Disclosures to Health Plans.
-You have the right to request a restriction on certain disclosures of your protected health information to your health plan.
+You have the right to request a restriction on certain disclosures of your PHI to your health plan.
 We are only required to honor such requests for restriction when you or someone on your behalf, other than your health plan, pay for the health care item(s) or service(s) in full.
 Such requests must be made in writing, and should identify the services that the restriction will apply to.

 Please note that Penn Dental Medicine is not required to inform and other providers of your request not to disclose PHI to a health plan, but will attempt to do so where feasible.